vahuynh/ODEtree/README.md

 ## Example

-The example below shows how to infer a network from the drosophila dataset, and how to benchmark it against the gold standard network.
+The example below shows how to infer a network from the Drosophila dataset, and how to benchmark it against the gold standard network.
 We use here the Random forest method with 100 trees.

 ```
 from ODEtreenetwork import ODEtreenetwork, get_gold_standard, scores